opendp/tumult-docs/public/analytics/dev/_sources/tutorials/privacy-id-basics.rst.txt

     |...|...|...|...|
     +--------------------+--------------------+----------+-----+

-When using :meth:`~tmlt.analytics.query_builder.QueryBuilder.count_distinct` on the ID column, we no longer need to specify the :class:`~tmlt.analytics.constraints.MaxRowsPerGroupPerID` constraint:
+When using :meth:`~tmlt.analytics.QueryBuilder.count_distinct` on the ID column, we no longer need to specify the :class:`~tmlt.analytics.MaxRowsPerGroupPerID` constraint:
 Tumult Analytics understands that each ID can contribute at most once per group.

 We can then display the results as a graph: